A Rough Entrance to the World of Work

 “And you want me to call the client?”

-(Long pause staring at me like the firm had made an unthinkable mistake hiring me).
+(Long pause staring at me like the firm had made an unthinkable mistake by hiring me).

 I remember thinking, “How do I even speak to a client on the phone?”
 I then realized that despite five years of studying law, I had never actually drafted a clause in a contract before.
 In that split moment on my first day of work, I discovered the world’s worst-kept secret: higher education doesn’t do a great job preparing you for the world of work.
 I felt anxious, out of my depth, and completely unprepared.

-The Stats Which Tell Us What We Already Know
+The Stats That Tell Us What We Already Know

 If employers believe the college system is broken when it comes to job preparation and want to build a more inclusive and representative workforce, they need to either build or use alternative credentialing and workforce training systems that are accessible, or find new ways to collaborate with universities to ensure curriculums are responsive to workplace needs.